ericcsinger/ericcsinger.github.io/drafts/draft1.md

-# Tracking PowerShell jobs in Azure commands
+# Azure, PowerShell jobs, and hash tables

 One of the things I've learned in admministring Azure, is singular tasks can take a long time.
 When using the web GUI, it's not a big deal.
 Simply fireup a new tab, while the task runs in the background.